Partygate: Reactions

-Since early December 2021, some British media have referred to the controversy over the events as "Partygate".
+Since early December 2021, some British media referred to the controversy over the events as "Partygate".
 The term is similar to that used for previous political scandals and controversies.

-Some commentators made comparisons between these possible social gatherings, and the lack of social contact when observing COVID restrictions when people were dying or at funerals.
+Some commentators made comparisons between these possible social gatherings and the lack of social contact when observing COVID restrictions when people were dying or at funerals.
 For example, at Prime Minister's Questions on 8 December 2021, Keir Starmer, the leader of the Opposition, raised the example of Trisha Greenhalgh being unable to visit her dying mother in December 2020.
-The Conservative backbench MP Tracey Crouch said, "My constituents have every right to be angry.
+The Conservative backbench MP Tracey Crouch said: "My constituents have every right to be angry.
 Their memories of lost loved ones are traumatised knowing that they died alone, first and last Christmases passed by, and many spent what is usually a special day by themselves".

 On 7 December, the story became the subject of political satire by Ant & Dec on the ITV entertainment show I'm a Celebrity...Get Me Out of Here!
-A clip of this on social media was viewed 5 million times.
+A clip of this on social media was viewed five million times.

 From December 2021 onwards, UK and international journalists suggested Johnson's political career was threatened by the controversy.

 There was debate as to whether public disquiet about the controversy might lead to the public being less willing to adhere to new restrictions brought in response to the Omicron variant of SARS-CoV-2, which began spreading in the UK in December 2021.
 However, Steve Reicher argued in The BMJ that any effect was likely to be small and that it could lead some individuals to be more adherent.The Week, the BBC and The Daily Telegraph all selected a photo of Allegra Stratton giving her resignation statement as a key image of 2021.

 The reported gathering on 16 April 2021, on the day before the funeral of Prince Philip, Duke of Edinburgh, was compared by opposition politicians and The Guardian to the social distancing rules that applied to the funeral attended by Queen Elizabeth II.
-Vernon Bogdanor said, "It shows that those in government feel entitled to break the rules which ordinary people have been observing".
 JD Wetherspoon founder Tim Martin accused Johnson of "hypocrisy", arguing that much of the controversy would have been avoided if Downing Street staff had been able to visit pubs, which at the time were closed due to lockdown restrictions.
 On the same day, the campaign group Led By Donkeys produced a spoof video of Johnson being questioned about the controversy by characters from the TV drama Line of Duty.
-It was viewed 5 million times with a day of publication.
+It was viewed five million times with a day of publication.